-Accessible Point-of-sale Devices and Other Touchscreen Technology
+2. Accessible Point-of-Sale Devices and Other Touchscreen Technology

-Another "front burner" issue during the past year involves a different type of accessible technology, specifically, the adoption of touchscreen devices, predominantly for use at the point of sale (POS).
+Another "front burner" issue over the past year also involves accessible technology; specifically, the adoption of touchscreen devices, predominantly for use at the point of sale ("POS").
 Similar to the website accessibility context, specific federal regulations governing the accessibility of such devices do not currently exist.
-DOJ began the process of implementing such regulations several years ago, but significant developments are not expected any earlier than late this year.
-(At least one state - California - has an explicit accessible POS requirement.
-(Cal.
-Financial Code §13082.)
-Additionally, the accessibility of touchscreen kiosks in the airline industry is separately governed by the aforementioned recent amendments to the ACAA.)
+[2] DOJ began the process of implementing such regulations several years ago, but significant developments are not expected any earlier than late this year.

-Notwithstanding the lack of specific regulations, during the past 18 months, a handful of plaintiffs and advocacy groups have repeatedly brought class action lawsuits against a "who's who" of retailers and bigbox stores in virtually all contexts (fashion, cosmetics, home improvement, electronics, jewelry, office supplies and toys, for example) alleging a violation of Title III for failing to provide POS devices that are accessible to the blind.
-Specifically, these lawsuits allege that retailers are denying patrons who are blind the "full and equal enjoyment" of their shopping experience because, by installing touchscreen devices that do not provide a tactile keypad, patrons who are blind must disclose their debit card PIN to another person (for example, the sales person) to use their debit cards.
+Notwithstanding the lack of specific regulations, over the past year, a handful of plaintiffs and advocacy groups have repeatedly brought class action lawsuits against a "who's who" of retailers and big-box stores in virtually all contexts (e.g., fashion, cosmetics, home improvement, electronics, jewelry, office supplies, and toys) alleging a violation of Title III for failing to provide POS devices that are accessible to the blind.
+Specifically, these lawsuits allege that retailers are denying patrons who are blind the "full and equal enjoyment" of their shopping experience because, by installing touchscreen devices that do not provide a tactile keypad, in order to utilize their debit cards via the POS device, patrons who are blind must disclose their debit card PIN to another person (e.g., the sales person).
 This process not only invades the privacy of patrons who are blind, but also requires them to take a disadvantageous step that is not required for patrons who are not blind.
 Some of the lawsuits also allege that retailers are failing to meet their obligation to provide auxiliary aids and services necessary for patrons who are blind to effectively communicate with store employees when shopping and making purchases.

-Not surprisingly, DOJ has aligned itself with the plaintiffs in these cases (even submitting statements of interest - setting forth DOJ's position on the matter for the court - as necessary).
-DOJ firmly takes the position that places of public accommodation are not relieved of their obligation to provide accessible POS devices just because patrons who are blind have other methods of payment available for use.
-Several state regulators have also taken this position in pursuing their own recent accessible technology initiatives.
+Not surprisingly, DOJ has aligned itself with the plaintiffs in these cases (even submitting statements of interest-setting forth DOJ's position on the matter for the court-as necessary).
+DOJ firmly takes the position that Places of Public Accommodation are not relieved of their obligation to provide accessible POS devices just because patrons who are blind have other methods of payment available for use.

-Given the current landscape on this issue, places of public accommodation - including those outside California - that are considering the installation of touchscreen devices (for retail POS, hotel check-in, purchasing tickets at theaters or sporting venues and DVD/video game rental kiosks, for example) would be advised to consider traditional accessible design issues (including reach range, accessible route and protruding objects/detectable warnings) as well as the provision of measures for individuals who are blind and deaf to make full use of the devices (for example, tactile keypads and audio output).
+Given the current landscape on this issue, Places of Public Accommodation-including those outside California-that are considering the installation of touchscreen devices (e.g., for retail POS, hotel check-in, purchasing tickets at theaters or sporting venues, and dvd/video game rental kiosks) would be advised to consider traditional accessible design issues (e.g., reach range, accessible route, and protruding objects/detectable warnings) as well as the provision of measures for individuals who are blind and deaf to make full use of the devices.

-Movie Theater Captioning and Audio (Narrative) Description
+3. Movie Theater Captioning & Audio (Narrative) Description

 The next item of note also involves the juxtaposition of accessibility and technology with respect to Title III's "full and equal enjoyment" and "effective communication" obligations.
-On Aug.
-1, 2014, DOJ published a Notice of Proposed Rulemaking addressing closed captioning and audio (narrative) description requirements for movie theaters and seeking to create a consistent nationwide standard governing the exhibition of movies that are available with closed captioning and audio description at theaters.
-(Closed captioning conveys the written text of a film's dialogue and other sounds via a device at the patron's seat that is only visible to the patron who requires the captioning, as opposed to open captioning that would be on the movie screen for all patrons to see.
-Audio description enables individuals who are blind or have low vision to enjoy a spoken narrative of key visual elements of a movie, such as settings, costumes, facial expressions, actions and scene changes.)

-The previously extended deadline for public comments closed on Dec.
-1, 2014, and the latest estimate for the issuance of final rules is this December.
+On August 1, 2014, DOJ published a Notice of Proposed Rulemaking ("NPRM") addressing closed captioning and audio (narrative) description requirements for movie theaters and seeking to create a consistent nationwide standard governing the exhibition of movies that are available with closed captioning and audio description[3] at theaters.
+The previously extended deadline for public comments closed on December 1, 2014, and the latest estimate for the issuance of final rules is this coming fall.